MOLECULAR-TECHNOLOGY-ORG/molecular-technology/README.md

 ---

-# ☄ Welcome to Future engineers GitHub Repository!
+# ☄ Welcome to company engineers' GitHub Repository!

-- **❏ Where researchers focuses on each Molecule to execute a Advance Technological Object that wasn't existed in Earth!**
+- **❏ Where researchers focuses on each Molecule to execute a Advance empire that transforms the Earth!**

 ---

-## ✦ You can explore our [Website](https://molecular-technology-org.github.io/molecular-technology)'s codes here, we won't push case on you!
+## ✦ You can explore and steal our [Website](https://molecular-technology-org.github.io/molecular-technology)'s codes here, we won't push case on you!

 ---